-We study and analyse the interactions between plant communities, belowground microorganisms and soil properties (especially the ability of the soil to sequestrate carbon) in natural forest stands and stands influenced by human activity (different management of forest stands, land use changes) necessary for a realistic assessment of specific potential of forest soils for carbon sequestration, soil and plant protection, forest management planning and land-use management.
+We study and analyze the interactions between plant communities, below-ground microorganisms and soil properties (especially the ability of the soil to sequestrate carbon) in natural forest stands and stands influenced by human activity (different management regimes, land use changes).
+This research is necessary for a realistic assessment of the potential of forest soils for carbon sequestration, soil and plant protection, forest management planning and land-use management.

 – quantifying the influence of tree stand (spatial and species structure, production and history) on forest understory and soil properties

-– determination of the spatial variability of soil characteristics in particular horizons, especially with emphasis on biomass, activity and structure of the functional and genomic groups of soil microbial community as well as on the amount of organic matter in forest soils
+– determination of the spatial variability of soil characteristics in particular horizons, with emphasis on biomass, activity and structure of the functional and genomic groups of soil microbial community and on the amount of organic matter in forest soils

-– assessment of the functional role of bacterial and fungal communities in organic C regulation (sequestration) and stabilization
+– assessment of the functional role of bacterial and fungal communities in organic carbon regulation (sequestration) and stabilization

-– evaluation of the potential role of microbial community in the resilience of ecosystem against environmental and anthropic disturbances (e.g. forest management, land use, climate change)
+– evaluation of the potential role of microbial community in the resilience of ecosystems to environmental and anthropogenic disturbances (e.g. forest management, land use, climate change)

 GÖMÖRYOVÁ, E., UJHÁZY, K., MARTINÁK M., GÖMÖRY, D., 2013: Soil microbial community response to variation in vegetation and abiotic environment in a temperate old-growth forest.
 Applied Soil Ecology, 68: 10-19.